Lead Scouting Guide

 The transition from Scouting to Leads marks the beginning of active engagement.
 Here is when a contact is ready to move:

-• Outreach intent.
-Your team plans to contact them within the next 1-2 weeks (using your favorite outreach platform).
+- Outreach intent.
+Your team plans to contact them within the next 1 to 2 weeks (using your favorite outreach platform).

 Promoting too early clutters your Leads pipeline with unqualified prospects.
 Waiting too long means competitors might reach them first.
 Find your team's rhythm.